 1Sharing your organization’s wins and triumphs is super important, but building a strong community foundation built on trust means you share your wins and some of your struggles or losses.
 How can we challenge ourselves to be more transparent?
 We gain respect and increased support when we share our struggles with our real life networks.
 Social media community engagement is no different.

 2Ask your community for what you need in a humble and honest way – you’ll probably be surprised by the response.

 3Ask for feedback from your community.
 Open yourself to getting deeper, more meaningful feedback from your supporters.
 What do you really want to know about your community?
 Challenge yourself to ask more meaningful questions.

 4Introduce your team!
 This one seems like a no-brainer but we often don’t do it.
 Introduce your staff, volunteers and board.
 Throw up a fun photo or two of them.
 Interview them on why they’re passionate about what they do.

 5What if at the end of the year, along with our impact and annual reports, we included a list of things we wanted to achieve but fell short on?
 Do you think we’d get dinged, or potentially open ourselves to the opportunity of being supported and funded on the things we couldn’t get traction on?
 That’s my “vulnerability challenge” to you.

-Any other ways you can think of to add openness and vulnerability to your work?Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, innovation, PR, and content marketing.
-Caroline is also the founder of SourceRise, a digital platform connecting journalists to international NGO sources.
+Any other ways you can think of to add openness and vulnerability to your work?Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
 Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.